melax08/birthdaygram/README.md

 ### Description

-This project contains a asynchronous telegram bot interface to easily manage the birthdays of your family, friends and acquaintances.
+This project contains an asynchronous telegram bot interface to easily manage the birthdays of your family, friends and acquaintances.

 ### Features

 - All telegram users who use the bot has their own database table and can manage only their own list by the telegram bot interface.
 - Easy add or remove persons to your personal list.
 - View your entire personal list of people.
 - Ability to see who has a birthday today, within a week or within a month.